Nisour Square massacre

-The Nisour Square massacre occurred on September 16, 2007, when employees of Blackwater Security Consulting (now Constellis), a private military company contracted by the US government to provide security services in Iraq, shot at Iraqi civilians, killing 17 and injuring 20 in Nisour Square, Baghdad, while escorting a U.S. embassy convoy.
+The Nisour Square massacre occurred on September 16, 2007, when employees of Blackwater Security Consulting (now Constellis), a private military company contracted by the United States government to provide security services in Iraq, shot at Iraqi civilians, killing 17 and injuring 20 in Nisour Square, Baghdad, while escorting a U.S. embassy convoy.
 The killings outraged Iraqis and strained relations between Iraq and the United States.
-In 2014, four Blackwater employees were tried and convicted in U.S. federal court; one of murder, and the other three of manslaughter and firearms charges; all four convicted were controversially pardoned by President Donald Trump in December 2020.
-U.N. experts said this "violated U.S. obligations under international law".
+In 2014, four Blackwater employees were tried and convicted in U.S. federal court; one of murder, and the other three of manslaughter and firearms charges.
+In 2020, all four convicted were pardoned by President Donald Trump.
+United Nations experts said the pardons "violate U.S. obligations under international law and more broadly undermine humanitarian law and human rights at a global level".

 Blackwater guards claimed that the convoy was ambushed and that they fired at the attackers in defense of the convoy.
 The Iraqi government and Iraqi police investigator Faris Saadi Abdul stated that the killings were unprovoked.
 The next day, Blackwater Worldwide's license to operate in Iraq was temporarily revoked.
 The U.S. State Department has said that "innocent life was lost", and according to The Washington Post, a military report appeared to corroborate "the Iraqi government's contention that Blackwater was at fault".
 The Iraqi government vowed to punish Blackwater.
-The incident sparked at least five investigations, including one from the Federal Bureau of Investigation.
+The incident sparked at least five investigations, including one from the Federal Bureau of Investigation (FBI).
 The FBI investigation found that, of the 17 Iraqis killed by the guards, at least 14 were shot without cause.